khill42/OSC_IntroHPC/_episodes/99_SLURMscheduler.md

 ## Submitting Jobs via command line
 ## Running a batch job
-To submit this job to the scheduler, we use the `qsub` command.
+To submit this job to the scheduler, we use the `sbatch` command.

 ```
 ~> sbatch sleep.sh
-3818006.owens-batch.ten.osc.edu
+Submitted batch job 40597
 ~>
 ```
 The number that first appears is your Job ID.
 When the job is completed, you will get two files: an Output and an Error file (even if there is no errors).
 They will be named {JobName}.o{JobID} and {JobName}.e{JobID} respectively.